support give a dog a genome

 - Confirming interest – COMPLETED

 Once a BHC has registered interest in the Give a Dog a Genome project they will be given approximately four weeks to confirm their breed’s interest, at which point they will be assigned a confirmed position on the waiting list, subject to receipt of £1,000 by a specified date, which will be no sooner than three months in the future.
+Breeds that register their interest and are not included in the first phase of the initiative will be placed on the list for the second phase, GDG2.

 - £1,000 donation – COMPLETED